 - decreased household maintenance, especially cleaning

-- increased appraisal without increase in property tax assessment
+- increased appraisal without an increase in property tax assessment

 - Sustaining the environment